realyavuzbey/vigilante/README.md

 > Ensure Tor is running locally.
 Default SOCKS proxy is usually at `127.0.0.1:9150` or `9050`.
 > You can install Tor via [Tor Browser](https://www.torproject.org/download/) or run `tor` as a background service.

+### Some tools this we have:

+1. **Nightcrawler** – Dark web search engine scraper using Tor.
+   Crawls Tordex and Ahmia, parses HTML, and returns structured `.onion` results.

 ### Installation

 > [!WARNING]